jrizvi01/Module_1_Challenge_JR/README.md

 **Loan Analyzer**

 **Basic Information**
-The purpose of this Python program is to automates the tasks associated with valuing microlending loans.
+The purpose of this python program is to automates the tasks associated with valuing microlending loans.

 The program is divided into four sections: